iTwin/itwinjs-core/docs/learning/RpcVsIpc.md

 With IPC, after some initial validation, messages can be sent each way without any contextual overhead, since the connection is direct and unambiguous.
 This makes IPC slightly more efficient and straightforward to implement.

-Generally, IPC in iModel.js is implemented as a [socket](https://en.wikipedia.org/wiki/Network_socket) - either via [Electron](https://www.electronjs.org/)'s ipc implementation for desktop applications. or through [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for web or mobile applications.
+Generally, IPC in iModel.js is implemented as a [socket](https://en.wikipedia.org/wiki/Network_socket) - either via [Electron](https://www.electronjs.org/)'s ipc implementation for desktop applications, or through [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) for web or mobile applications.
 A virtue of IPC is that a backend can initiate sending messages to *its* frontend.

 It should be noted that the [IpcSocket]($common) api does *not* require that the frontend and backend processes reside on the same computer, only that their lifetimes are paired.
 When they are known to *always* be on the same computer, we refer to that as a [native app](./NativeApps.md).